namespaceciel/ciellab/README.md

 #### 1. We don't provide a specialization of `vector` for `bool`.

-#### 2. We don't perform trivial destructions, that is to say, range destructions for trivial types are effectively a no-op.
+#### 2. We don't support incomplete types, since we need to verify whether T is trivially copyable throughout the entire class.

-#### 3. We provide an `is_trivially_relocatable` trait, which defaults to `std::is_trivially_copyable` or `std::is_empty`.
+#### 3. Proposal P1144 supported.
+We provide an `is_trivially_relocatable` trait, which defaults to `std::is_trivially_move_constructible`.
 You can partially specialize this trait for specific classes.
-When it comes to operations like expansions, insertions, and deletions, we will use `memcpy` for trivially relocatable objects.
+When it comes to operations like expansions, insertions, and deletions, we will use `memcpy` or `memmove` for trivially relocatable objects.

 Most types in C++ are trivially relocatable, except for those that have self references.